Welcome to today's edition of the Rush 24-7 podcast.

 These donors all say that Jeb's got the ability to put together a senior staff and combine it with a personality that is needed to win.

-And this is the reputed to be the big donor that announced his pull out, Craig Ducashwa, whose wife contributed over 250 grand to a pro-Romney super pack while he collected tens of thousands of dollars more for Romney's last campaign.
+Chicago investor Craig Ducheswa, and this is the reputed to be the big donor that announced his pullout, Craig Ducheschwa, whose wife contributed over $250,000 to a pro-Romney super PAC, while he collected tens of thousands of dollars more for Romney's last campaign.

 I busted my buns for it, but I have turned the page.

-Now this Denver Post story was written, cleared about uh 3.30 in the morning Eastern time today.
+Now, this Denver Post story was written, it cleared about 3.30 in the morning Eastern Time today.

 And here's this paragraph.

-The defections from Romney to Bush do not, as of yet, appears so definitive as to keep Romney from race.
+The defections from Romney to Bush do not, as of yet, appear so definitive as to keep Romney from the race.

 Well, they turned out to be.

-I mean, you can't you can't say that these things, these defections, particularly the money people, were not a factor in the decision.
+I mean, you can't say that these things, these defections, particularly the money people, were not a factor in the decision.

 They have to be.